albertchanged/WalmartDataViz/README.md

 Because I am hosting this application from an 'htt**ps**' domain, and the API call is to an 'htt**p**' domain, my application is currently not supported in most major browsers without using plugins.

 To use in Chrome, please consider installing [this plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en-US).
 It is completely safe and used by developers to carry out AJAX calls to external servers!

+This also means that it cannot retrieve data on mobile phone browsers.
+Please run it locally on your laptop or desktop device.

 ### Thank you so much for checking out my data viz tool!